 For those of you who know me from MySpace, sorry for the re-run.

 For those of you who don’t, this is one of four blogs I salvaged from the two-hundred and something I posted on MySpace before they went down.
-I mean reinvented themselves.
+Er, reinvented themselves.

-It was plainly the sweetest moment I’ve ever enjoyed in the workplace.
-My last day at J.C.
+It was plainly the sweetest moment I’ve ever enjoyed at work.
+It was my last day at J.C.
 Penney’s catalog desk, a job I had taken to put some much-needed legal tender in my wallet following a move to New Mexico.

 It was a deceptively tough job, owing to the variety of services we offered.
 Each had its own highly-detailed set of procedures and processes that needed to be followed—and learned on the fly.